Bayinnaung: Interlude (1565–1567)

+Each gate had a gilded two-tier pyatthat and gilded wooden doors.

+The moat that surrounds the city was described to have "a width of 20 ta (64m), a depth of 15 taung (7m)".
+The ramparts of the city were also described to have a height of 15 taung (7m).

 The newly rebuilt Kanbawzathadi Palace was officially opened on 16 March 1568, with every vassal ruler present.
 He even gave upgraded titles to four former kings living in Pegu: Mobye Narapati of Ava, Sithu Kyawhtin of Ava, Mekuti of Lan Na, and Maha Chakkraphat of Siam.